koslak/vscode_cpp/README.md

 Project_name/src/tests/benchmarks/
 ```

-Then update the CMake file at the Benchmark's sources section:
+Then update the *CMakeLists.txt* file at the Benchmark's sources section:

 ```
 set(BENCHMARK_SOURCES